Stream TNT live without cable TV

 Sure.
 You have a couple of options to stream TNT shows.
 It all really depends on what exactly you’re looking for.

 With “Animal Kingdom”, you can currently stream Season 1 and 2 on Amazon Prime Video.
 Amazon Prime subscribers can watch both seasons without any limits.
-Amazon has a free 30-day trial of Prime, which gives you scores of on-demand movies, TV shows and free two-day shipping.
+Amazon has a 30-day free trial of Prime Video, which gives you scores of on-demand movies, TV shows and free two-day shipping.

-Having access to the app can be handy if you’re playing catch up with a certain show.
+Having access to the TNT app can be handy if you’re playing catch up with a certain show.
 But I wouldn’t rely on it to get me everything I want.
-TNT also does have a cool feature where users can live stream TNT East and TNT West.
+The TNT app has a cool feature where users can live stream TNT East and TNT West.
 But you need some kind of pay-TV subscription to access this feature.
 If you subscribe to PlayStation Vue, then you’ll also be able to activate the TNT app.

 Stream TNT on Hulu with Live TV